JustinZelus/ibeacon_dev_architecture/info/README.md

+#Dev-Info

-BUILDING REAL-TIME COLLABORATION FOR YOUR APPS WITH FIREBASE http://www.precisionsourcing.com.au/building-real-time-collaboration-for-your-apps-with-firebase/
+．BUILDING REAL-TIME COLLABORATION FOR YOUR APPS WITH FIREBASE http://www.precisionsourcing.com.au/building-real-time-collaboration-for-your-apps-with-firebase/